Heading

 But there are plenty of other reasons a professional bio is important:

-• Showcase your values: consumers today are keen to buy from brands that share the same values as them
+• Showcase your values: Consumers today are keen to buy from brands that share the same values as them

-• Build connections: customers are more likely to care about brands they can relate to
+• Build connections: Customers are more likely to care about brands they can relate to

-• Stand out: there’s so much competition today that it’s crucial for you to explain why your business is different from other startups
+• Stand out: There’s so much competition today that it’s crucial for you to explain why your business is different from other startups

 When potential customers can get a quick understanding of you, your offerings, and your values, they can then decide about whether they want to buy from you.
 And, if you manage to showcase your brand personality while you’re at it, you can start to forge deeper relationships with your audience.